michaelchadwick/michaelchadwick.info/blog/_posts/2026/2026-01-22-to-err-is-to-web-dev.md

 * `localhost:3000/page-with-form -> submit form -> 500`

+**Solution**: Display a client-side error message rather than allowing a `500` to bubble up.

 ##### REMOTE API ERROR

 This is caused by a remote API not existing or failing to do its job.

 * `localhost:3000 -> fetch(https://coolsite.com/api/coolThing1) -> 500`

-**Solution**: check if the remote API can be accessed outside of your website to make sure it's not just a faulty implementation.
+**Solution**: Check if the remote API can be accessed outside of your website to make sure it's not just a faulty implementation.
 Try using `curl -I https://coolsite.com/api/coolThing1` on the command line.

 #### FORM ERROR

 This is caused by entering invalid data into a client-side form input, or by the server rejecting form input values upon submission.
 Client-side errors will usually appear on the website itself via `HTML` attributes or `Javascript` validation, whereas a submission that makes it to the server but fails may present something similar, or either log or redirect to a `500` error.

+**Solution**: Display a client-side error message.
+[Yup](https://github.com/jquense/yup) is a good library to use.

 #### MODEL ERROR